Keep our news free from ads and paywalls by making a donation to support our work!

 McClellan first came across the manuscript in 2019 when he began cataloguing the collection of Arthur Satz, the former president of the New York School of Interior Design, which had been given to the library.

-Extensive research conducted in cooperation with Jeffrey Kallberg, a Chopin expert at the University of Pennsylvania, including analysis of the paper it was written on, has led to the conclusion that the piece is indeed by Chopin.
+Extensive research conducted in cooperation with Jeffrey Kallberg, a Chopin expert at the University of Pennsylvania, including analysis of the paper it was written on, has led to the conclusion that the piece was indeed written by Chopin.

 “This newly discovered waltz expands our understanding of Chopin as a composer and opens new questions for scholars to consider regarding when he wrote it and for whom it was intended,” said McClellan.
 “To hear this work for the first time will be an exciting moment for everyone in the world of classical piano.”